ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/ScienceFieldContinuumMosaicking.rst

   linmos.feeds.beam6 = [ 1.077,  0.622]
   linmos.feeds.beam7 = [-2.154,  0.000]
   linmos.feeds.beam8 = [ 2.154, -0.000]"

+Note that ``LINMOS_BEAM_OFFSETS`` is only needed when all beams have the same centre position (ie. when ``IMAGE_AT_BEAM_CENTRES=false``).
+If this is not the case, each beam image has a different centre, and linmos simply uses that, putting a primary beam at the centre of each image.

 +-------------------------+------------------------------------+-------------------------+-------------------------------------------------------------+
 | Variable                | Default                            | Parset equivalent       | Description                                                 |